 For that reason, uranium prices will rise over the next 10 years.
 They'll almost certainly double from their current level, rising above $50 per pound, which is the standard cost of production.

-Some forecast models even suggest a price of $70 or $80.
+Some forecast models are even suggesting a price of $70 or $80.

 Well, two major uranium plays worthy of consideration are:

-Areva SA (OTC: ARVCF): Areva is a multinational conglomerate, headquartered in Courbevoie, Paris.
-The company offers technological solutions for nuclear power generation and electricity transmission and distribution.
+Areva SA (OTC: ARVCY): Areva is a multinational conglomerate, headquartered in Courbevoie, Paris.
+The company offers technological solutions for nuclear power generation and also electricity transmission and distribution.
 It also manufactures nuclear measurement equipment and transportation safety systems, along with recycling and reprocessing nuclear fuel.

 Additionally, while many of the smaller miners have been wiped out, there are still some floating around.
 They would be considered high-risk, high-reward investments.
 Two of these are Paladin Energy and Berkeley Resources:

-Paladin Energy (TSX: PDN): Paladin is an Australia-based producer.
-It operates mines in Canada, Namibia, and South Africa, as well as Australia.
+Paladin Energy Ltd (OTC: PALAF): Paladin Energy is an Australia-based producer.
+It operates mines in Canada, Namibia, South Africa, and Australia.

-Berkeley Energia (OTC: BKLRF): Berkeley is a microcap that's too small to be considered anything other than a possible buyout candidate.
+Berkeley Energia Limited (OTC: BKLRF): Berkeley Energia is a microcap that's too small to be considered anything other than a possible buyout candidate.

-Besides miners and service companies, investors can profit from the nuclear industry by buying simple exchange-traded funds or mutual funds.
+Besides miners and service companies, investors could also profit from the nuclear industry by buying simple exchange-traded funds or mutual funds.
 These can track baskets of uranium companies, nuclear energy companies, or both.

-Global X Uranium ETF (NYSE: URA): URA is designed to track the price movements in shares of companies that are active in the uranium mining industry.
-The fund holds uranium stocks from all around the world, including Cameco, which accounts for a fifth of its assets.
+Global X Uranium ETF (NYSE: URA): URA is designed to track the price movements in shares of companies that are active in the uranium-mining industry.
+The fund holds uranium stocks from all around the world, including Cameco, which accounts for one-fifth of its assets.

-Market Vectors Nuclear Energy ETF (NYSE: NLR): NLR seeks to replicate the price and yield performance of the DAXglobal Nuclear Energy Index.
-To be included, companies must have a market cap exceeding $150 million, daily average trading volume of at least $1 million, and monthly trading volume of 250,000 shares.
-It has $76 million in assets.
+VanEck Vectors Uranium + Nuclear Energy ETF (NYSE: NLR): NLR seeks to replicate the price and yield performance of the DAXglobal Nuclear Energy Index.
+To be included, companies must have a market cap exceeding $150 million, a daily average trading volume of at least $1 million, and a monthly trading volume of 250,000 shares.
+It also has $76 million in assets.

 — The Outsider Club Research Team